unbit/uwsgi.it/README.md

 Status
 ------

-Currently we are in pre-beta status, the api is almost complete, while the example web interface is still in early stage of development.
+Currently we are in beta status, the api is almost complete, while the example web interface is still in early stage of development.

-Beta phase will officially start soon after the installation docs are complete.

 How it works